Virus-hit cruise liner passengers start disembarking in Japan after controversial quarantine

 The spread of the virus has also raised concerns about the outlook for the Tokyo 2020 Olympics, set to start on July 24, although organisers have said there are no plans to cancel the Summer Games.

+U.S. President Donald Trump said on Tuesday that he was considering visiting Japan for the Games at the invitation of Prime Minister Shinzo Abe.

-Reporting by Linda Sieg, Ju-min Park and Kiyoshi Takenaka; Additional reporting by Colin Packham in SYDNEY; Editing by Michael Perry
+Reporting by Linda Sieg, Ju-min Park, Kiyoshi Takenaka, Elaine Lies and Akiko Okamoto; Additional reporting by Colin Packham in SYDNEY; Editing by Michael Perry